Ctrl-X/Siribro/README.md

 ## How to write a dialog file
 Siribro use the concept of dialog Bloc (in contrast to form based bots).

-:information_source: Tips : A good guideline to follow is to always write your discussion in a guided way.
+:information_source: A good habit to follow is to always write your discussion in a guided way.
 Don't ask open question and avoid questions from the user.
 If you do face a user question, you will have to handle random situations that are far more complex to manage.
 Actually, you would probably have to write sort of machine learning algorithm...

 ### What is a Dialog bloc